-The good news is that gray zone conflict is a response to effective deterrence; thus the severity of such conflict should be attenuated wherever the defender’s power and resolve are higher.
-The bad news is that it probes the threshold of deterrence effectiveness; thus conflict severity should be greater where defender power and resolve is more questionable.
+The good news in our version of events is that gray zone conflict is a response to deterrence success.
+The severity of gray zone conflict should then be attenuated wherever the defender’s power and resolve are higher.
+The bad news in this conception is that gray zone conflict probes the threshold of deterrence effectiveness.
+Thus conflict severity should be greater where defender power and resolve is more questionable.
 A nation’s interests will vary across different issue areas, as will its ability to project military power to back up deterrent threats.
 Therefore, we expect the intensity and lethality of conflict to vary along a gradient of deterrence credibility, analogous to the military loss of strength gradient across geographical distance (Boulding 1962).
-We conduct a preliminary empirical test of this hypothesis by drawing on a new dataset of Russian interventions since the end of the Cold War and qualitative studies of Russia’s major cyber campaigns, which vary in the additional types of force that Russia has mobilized.
-We find that Russia systematically limits its choice of military means along an East-West gradient as Western credibility increases.
+We test this hypothesis by drawing on a new dataset of Russian interventions since the end of the Cold War and qualitative studies of Russia’s major cyber campaigns, which vary in the additional types of force that Russia has mobilized.
+We find that Russia systematically limits its choice of military means along an East-West gradient, behaving more furtively as Western credibility increases.

-Deterrence can shape the way in which conflict emerges, but it cannot suppress it altogether.
-It is necessary to accept that will always be some limited provocations wherever deterrence is credible.
+Deterrence shapes the way that conflict emerges, but it cannot suppress conflict altogether.
+An adversary is seldom passive.
+There will always be attempts at end-runs or push-back, even when deterrence is credible.
 It is also important to avoid overextending commitments where credibility is in doubt.
 Policymakers should be sensitive to the deterrence gradient, seeking to reinforce success and respect weakness.
 We make our argument in four parts.
 First we locate gray zone conflict in the broader literature on limited war.
 Second we analyze limited conflict through the lens of deterrence theory.
 Third we conduct a plausibility probe of our argument using recent Russian cases.
-We conclude with the broader implications of our argument.
+We conclude with implications of our argument.

 Between Peace and War